martinfosby/ForsikringsApp/readme.md

 - User registration and authentication
 - CRUD operations on a database
 - Responsive UI with HTML/CSS
-- Integration with a mysql database via azure for production and sqlite for development.
 - Register insurances, settlements and offers

 ## Installation